-The PLL will generate an internal OSTR signal and does not require the external LVPECL OSTR signal.
+The PLL generates an internal OSTR signal and does not require the external LVPECL OSTR signal.
 The OSTR signal is buffered from the N-divider output in the PLL block, and the frequency of the signal is the same as the PFD frequency.
-Therefore, using PLL with Dual Sync Sources mode would require the PFD frequency to be the pre-defined OSTR frequency.
-This will allow the FIFO to be synced correctly by the internal OSTR.
+Therefore, using the PLL with dual-sync-sources mode would require the PFD frequency to be the pre-defined OSTR frequency.
+This allows the FIFO to be synced correctly by the internal OSTR.